Do you want to visit the AmgenPro website and leave Amgen.nl?

 The website to which you will be redirected may be designed exclusively for residents of a particular country or countries, as advertised on that website.
 As a consequence, the website to which you will be directed may contain information on pharmaceutical products or indications that are not approved in nl.
 If You reside in a country other than the one to which such website is directed, please contact your local Amgen affiliate for the correct information on products in your country of residence.

 The Amgen Foundation is deeply committed to reimagining and expanding access to science education.
-The Foundation works with expert partners to provide best-in-class science education programs free of cost to teachers and students with the goal of advancing science literacy and inspiring the next generation of innovators.
+The Foundation works with leading nonprofits and universities to provide best-in-class science education programs at no cost to teachers and students — with the goal of advancing biotechnology literacy and inspiring the next generation of scientists.

-Since 1991, the Amgen Foundation has contributed more than $425 million to nonprofit organizations across the globe, including $250 million to science education.
-In 2022, Amgen Foundation programs reached over 23 million students and educators worldwide.
-Learn more: amgenfoundation.org
+Since 1990, the Amgen Foundation has contributed more than $475 million to nonprofit organizations around the world, including $275 million to science education.
+In 2024, the Amgen Foundation programs reached more than 25 million students and educators worldwide.

 The Amgen Foundation inspires the scientists of tomorrow with various scientific education programs.Watch the video and learn more about the Amgen Foundation.
 Watch the video and learn more about the Amgen Foundation.